foopis23/tonelist/README.md

 - Play music from youtube and soundcloud
 - Slash Commands
 - Queue system
-- Enqueue multiple songs with Youtube playlists
+- Enqueuing multiple songs with Youtube playlists

 ## Commands
 - `enqueue <url>` - Enqueues a song from youtube or soundcloud